-All the independent non-executive Directors are delegated with the authority to review the Deed of Non-Competition.
-The independent non-executive Directors had reviewed the status of compliance and the confirmation provided by the Controlling Shareholders, and on the basis of such confirmation are of the view that the Controlling Shareholders have complied with the Deed of Non-Competition and the non-competition undertakings have been enforced by the Company in accordance with its terms.
+All the INEDs are delegated with the authority to review the Deed of Non-Competition.
+The INEDs had reviewed the status of compliance and the confirmation provided by the Controlling Shareholders, and on the basis of such confirmation are of the view that the Controlling Shareholders have complied with the Deed of Non-Competition and the non-competition undertakings have been enforced by the Company in accordance with its terms.